-KPI: Achievement rate of EDF commitments towards French Responsible Digitalization Institute (INR)
+KPI: Achievement rate of EDF's commitments towards the French Institute for Responsible Digitalisation Institute (INR)

 The indicator is the ratio, expressed as a percentage, between the number of actions carried out (completed) and the total number of actions to which EDF has committed as part of its Digital Responsibility approach.
-This action plan stems from the commitments made by EDF as part of its Digital Responsibility certification by the French Responsible Digitalization Institute (INR).
+This action plan stems from the commitments made by EDF as part of its Digital Responsibility certification by the French Responsible Digitalisation Institute (INR).
 These commitments shall also be subject to an audit by Bureau Veritas.
 It covers several areas, including communication, the workplace, skills, procurement policy, responsible design and data centres.
 The indicator's scope covers EDF.

-3.6.3.5 Further details on social, environmental and societal data from the Statement of nonfinancial performance
+3.6.3.4 Further details on social, environmental and societal data from the Statement of non-financial performance

-The environmental and societal data in the Statement of non-financial performance are based on methodological sheets.
+The environmental and societal data in the Statement of nonfinancial performance are based on methodological sheets.
 This is the Group's standard for sustainability reporting in force in 2022.
 All of the indicators relating to consumption and emissions are produced based on the processes for electricity and heat generation and marketing, and the other processes related to these activities.
 If data are missing, particularly during the last days of the year, estimates are made on the basis of the best information available on that date.